Magic Johnson: Media figure and business interests

 In the wake of the Donald Sterling controversy, limited media reports indicated that Johnson had expressed an interest in purchasing the Los Angeles Clippers franchise.

 In 2015, Johnson completed his planned acquisition for a "majority, controlling interest" in EquiTrust Life Insurance Company, which manages $14.5 billion in annuities, life insurance and other financial products.

 He is an investor for aXiomatic eSports, the ownership company of Team Liquid.

 On October 8, 2025, the Pasadena Tournament of Roses Association named Johnson the Grand Marshal of the 2026 Rose Parade.
-He will preside over the parade and participate in the pre-game ceremony at the 2026 Rose Bowl.
+He presided over the parade and participated in the pre-game ceremony at the 2026 Rose Bowl.

 Politics

 In 2003, Johnson met with Nancy Pelosi to discuss federal assistance for those with AIDS.

 Johnson is a supporter of the Democratic Party.
 In 2006, he publicly endorsed Phil Angelides for Governor of California.
 He supported Hillary Clinton during her 2008 presidential campaign, and in 2010, he endorsed Barbara Boxer in her race for re-election to the U.S. Senate.
 In 2012, he endorsed Barack Obama for president.
 He endorsed and appeared in campaign ads for unsuccessful Los Angeles mayoral candidate Wendy Greuel in 2013.
 In 2015, he once again endorsed Hillary Clinton in her second presidential campaign.
 He hosted a fundraiser for Hillary Clinton's presidential campaign on August 22, 2016.